 To get your first extension running locally on your machine, you’ll use the Twitch Developer Rig.
-The Developer Rig is an open-source tool, maintained by Twitch, which enables you to easily get started developing Extensions.
+The Developer Rig is a tool built in Electron and maintained by Twitch, which enables you to easily get started developing Extensions.
 The current version of the rig is in beta.
 As an extension developer, you can use the Developer Rig to: